GaniyaSH/Protein-Music-/README.md

 - Vibrational Frequency Mapping: Assigns piano notes to amino acids in ascending order of their vibrational frequencies, creating a unique auditory representation.
 - Melody Generation: Produces MIDI files with dynamic musical interpretations of protein structures.
 # Calculating vibrational frequency of amino acids
-- vibrational frequency can be calculated using DFT theorem using Gaussian software
+- Vibrational frequency can be calculated using DFT theorem using Gaussian software